 - Results will include all place names of the chosen type having the entered text as part or all of the name

-- Click on one of the place names in the results pop-up window to zoom to that location
+- Click on one of the place names in the results pop-up window to zoom into that location

 - To close the Results, click the 'X' in the upper right corner of the pop-up window

-- This option generates an image (.png format) of the current map display, suitable for inserting into a Word document or slideshow, etc.
+- This option generates an image (.png format) of the current map display, suitable for inserting into a Word document or slideshow.

 - The image contains no title or legend, just the features in the display window.

-- Choose download map; Right-click on image, Save Image/Picture As .png
+- Choose download map; Right-click on an image, Save Image/Picture As .png

 The Fishes of Minnesota Mapper has been tested in current versions of Internet Explorer, Mozilla Firefox and Google Chrome browsers.
 Known issues:

 The Fishes of Minnesota Mapper displays information on fish species stored within the MN DNR Fishes of Minnesota database.
 Records contain information gathered by both DNR and non-DNR agencies.
-Although this database is thought to be the most complete collection of fish species distribution in Minnesota, additional data may be held by other parties that is not included in this database.
+Although this database is considered the complete collection of fish species distribution in Minnesota, additional data may be held by other parties not included.
 Data from DNR Fisheries Lake Surveys and MPCA stream surveys will be updated at the end of each survey season (late fall/winter).
 Data from other sources and more recent survey dates will be added to Fishes of Minnesota Mapper as it becomes available.

-For questions regarding Fishes of Minnesota Mapper data or to report problems with this web application, please contact [email protected]
+For questions regarding Fishes of Minnesota Mapper data or to report problems with this web application, please get in touch with [email protected]